OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:43

-And they were all amazed at the greatness of God.
-While everyone was marvelling at all that Jesus did, He said to His disciples,
+And they were all in awe of the majesty of God.
+While everyone was marvelling at all that Jesus did, He addressed His disciples,

 ## Luke 9:44